Belfast Activity Centre

 To view the BAC volunteer team please click here

-Trevor has recently accepted the position of Centre Manager following his role as Development Manager for the past two years.
-Trevor has over twenty years experience within the voluntary sector across a range of disciplines including strategic planning, project planning and management, marketing, fundraising, event management and volunteer development.
+Trevor provides over thirty years experience within the voluntary sector across a range of disciplines including strategic planning, project management, marketing, fundraising, event management and volunteer development.
 Trevor is also Centre manager for Ardaluin Residential Outdoor Learning Centre in Newcastle.

 With a background in banking and office management, Derek is responsible for the financial management, operational planning, office administration and resource management at BAC.
 This involves capacity and resource planning for over 20,000 young people visiting BAC annually for an adventure learning experience.